 High cortisol is like smoking.
 It won't hurt us the first time or even after a few months, but over the long-term it does significantly decrease our wellbeing.
 We're not only more likely to make poor choices, we're also more likely to be depressed, anxious, angry, or easily triggered.
 Thankfully, parents who learn about high cortisol and start watching for it, can reduce it dramatically, and even reverse its negative effects.
 Other videos will teach us the top ways science has found to notice and reduce high cortisol in our homes, and walk us through easy exercises and daily motivational tips that can turn your home into an emotional-safe haven.

 Now that we've learned that we need to reduce high cortisol, what body chemical should we focus on increasing?
 The answer to that question is a subject of our next video (Oxytocin).

 Serotonin (no video yet)

 Serotonin is the “Accomplishment” chemical.
 We need a certain amount of it to be happy.
 This means that we need some regular accomplishments.
 They can be simple things like cleaning the kitchen or making lunch for the kids.
-People think that happiness is “sitting on the beach” or “being retired and doing anything”, but that is incorrect.
+People think that happiness is “sitting on the beach” or “being retired and not doing anything”, but that is incorrect.
 It doesn’t appear that you can be “happy” if you aren’t helping or achieving in some way.